[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Standard size, best quality.
 (White or orange panelled available at the same price for those who require them).

 This was the standard sized football used in Subbuteo until the 1970s.
-The medium sized ball that became the norm in the 1980s didn't make its first appearance until set C121 in 1969, but even then the larger sized ball was still the one used in the box sets upto and including the 1981 re-box.
+The medium sized ball that became the norm in the 1980s didn't make its first appearance until set C121 in 1969, but even then the larger sized ball was still the one used in the box sets up to and including the 1981 re-box.
+Players using flat figures will tell you that you cannot play the game properly using any other size of ball.

-This set itself started in the 1940s as a two ball set (for a shilling).
+This set itself started in the 1940s as a two ball set (and cost a a shilling by 1949-50).
 These early balls are obviously an different type of plastic than the later ones, and have a rather odd feel.
-The colour of the plastic on the standard brown ball seems to range from very dark to a light leathery version, and a stitching detail appears on some 1950s balls.
+The colour of the plastic on the standard brown ball seems to range from very dark to a light leathery version, and a stitching detail appeared on some 1950s balls.

 The set lasted under this number until 1977, when it changed to C144.
-This set in turn survived until 1983.
-The balls from the 1960s and 1970s are a thick sturdy plastic, but they seem to get thinner and more prone to breaking in later years.
-The final versions have three panels rather than two and are illustrated under C144.
+That set in turn survived until 1985 (as 61144).
+The balls from the 1960s and 1970s were a thick sturdy plastic, but they became thinner and more prone to breaking in later years.
+The late version had three panels rather than two and are illustrated under C144.

 Set FF: Two/Three small balls.